slate-studio/character_editor/README.md

 ## TODO:
  - fix copy/paste in the editor (test Safari/Chrome/FF, might be related to span issue)
- - flexible toolbar settings
- - insert images
  - pre tag is not removed when unset
+ - insert images (integrate with Character assets plugin)

 ### Span Issue: happens only in Chrome